How To Rebuild A Steering Cylinder

 Steering cylinder removal can be a quite a messy job.
 After the hoses are disconnected, do not move the front wheels or you'll spray power steering fluid all over your garage floor!

-To remove the cylinder from the car, one side may be a hex nut, and the other side may require either a puller or ball-joint fork.
+To remove the cylinder from the car, one side may be a hex nut, and the other side may require either a two jaw puller or ball-joint fork.

 After removing the cylinder from the car, hold it with the ball stud up over a large tray.
 Push and pull the shaft slowly to drain out the old power steering fluid.

-With all the fluid out, place the cylinder on a heavy rag or towel on your workbench, and inspect it carefully.
+With all the fluid out, place the cylinder on a heavy rag or towel on your workbench, and look it over carefully.
 If the body is badly dented or if the rod binds when moving in and out of the cylinder, it may not be reusable.

 If the outside looks good, take it apart.
 If it comes apart easily, chances are it will go together easily.